IanTeda/old.hugo.ianteda.com/content/blog/2016-09-29-the-habit-modification.md

 ---
-title: The Habit Modification Framework
+title: The Habit Modification
 description: It is our habits that influence our actions, and it is our actions that define our character
-date: 2016-09-27
+date: 2016-09-29
 categories: ["creativity"]
 cover: cover-car-rock
 slug: the-habit-modification